sematext/docs/docs/synthetics/http-monitor.md

 * **Frequency** - Monitor execution frequency.
 * **Locations** - List of locations to run the monitor.

-#### Request Settings
+### Request Settings

 * **Headers** - List of HTTP headers to be sent.
 * **Query Params** - List of request query parameters to be appended to the URL.
 * **Cookies** - List of Cookies to be sent.
 * **Body** - Request body data.
 Max length is 4096 characters.

-Optionally, the header, query param, and cookie values can be marked a hidden, which means it will be hidden for the users.
+Optionally, the header, query param, and cookie values can be marked as hidden, which means it will be hidden for the users.
 Currently, we do not encrypt the hidden values while storing it in the DB.

 Max length of the header, query param, and cookie name and value are 512 and 1024 characters respectively.
 A maximum of 100 rows for each of the headers, query params, and cookies is allowed.

-### Conditions
+## Conditions

 Conditions can be configured on the response fields and metrics.
 The conditions are evaluated for every run result.
 All the conditions should pass for a run to be declared a passed.
 If any condition fails, the run will fail and the monitor will be marked as failing.
 Condition types supported are: